mjordan/islandora_workbench/README.md

 └── metadata.csv
 ```

 The page filenames have significance.
 The sequence of the page is determined by the last segment of each filename before the extension, and is separated from the rest of the filename by a dash (`-`), although you can use another character by setting the `paged_content_sequence_seprator` option in your configuration file.
 For example, using the filenames for "book1" above, the sequence of "page-001.jpg" is "001".
-The rest of your filenames can contain dashes (or whatever your separator character is), since Workbench will always use the characters after the *last dash as the sequence number; for example, the sequence of "isbn-1843341778-001.jpg" for "book2" is also "001".
+Dashes (or whatever your separator character is) can exist elsewhere in filenames, since Workbench will always use the string after the *last* dash as the sequence number; for example, the sequence of "isbn-1843341778-001.jpg" for "book2" is also "001".
 Workbench takes this sequence number, strips of any leader zeros, and uses it to populate the `field_weight` in the page nodes, so "001" becomes a weight value of 1, "002" becomes a weight value of 2, and so on.

-Titles for pages are generated automatically using the patter `parent_title` + `, page` + `sequence_number`, where "parent title" is inherited from the page's parent node and "sequence number" is the page's sequence.
-For example, if a page's parent has a title "How to Write a Book" and its sequence number is 450, its automatically generated title will be "How to Write a Book, page 450".
+Titles for pages are generated automatically using the pattern `parent_title` + `, page` + `sequence_number`, where "parent title" is inherited from the page's parent node and "sequence number" is the page's sequence.
+For example, if a page's parent has the title "How to Write a Book" and its sequence number is 450, its automatically generated title will be "How to Write a Book, page 450".

+Finally, even though minimal metadata is assigned to pages using this method (i.e., only the automatically generated title and Islandora model), you can add additional metadata using an `update` task.

 Important things to note when using this method: